Skip to content

 Playback

-When the analog playback is complete, use the mouse to move the TwoDialogs AUT to a different location on the screen.
-Play the recording again, and watch the operation unfold.
-The most important thing to realize is that the absolute analog recording will playback the recording wherever the application is positioned on the screen wherever the AUT was positioned when you made the recording.
-Absolute analog recording records relative to the top-left corner of the system screen.
-Try this for yourself, but be sure to minimize all applications before starting.
+When the analog play back is complete, use the mouse to move the TwoDialogs AUT to a different location on the screen.
+Play the recording again and watch the operation unfold.
+The most important thing to realize is that absolute analog recording will play back the recording exactly where the AUT was positioned on the screen when you made the recording, regardless of its current position.
+Absolute analog recording records mouse and keyboard activity relative to the top-left corner of the system screen.
+Try this for yourself, but be sure to minimize all other applications before starting.

 See Also